top of page

 Growing Community Roots invests directly in water catchment systems that provide safe water for drinking and bathing, latrines that offer privacy and washrooms, and wash stands, fencing for community gardens that ensure children have nutritious meals at school and tree farms that help address the critical deforestation problem that exists in Homa Bay.

-Each year IMBO Community Action Program submits a school project for Growing
+Each year Imbo Community Action Program submits a school project for Growing

 Community Roots to consider fundraising for.
 Living our principle of subsidiarity, all